raspberrypilearning/raspberry-pi-command/en/step_1.md

 title: What you will learn
 ---

-+ echo, date and sleep Bash commands
++ `echo`, `date`, and `sleep` Bash commands
-+ using the Geany editor to create a Bash script
++ How to use the Geany editor to create a Bash script
-+ adding a new command to the main menu and desktop on the Raspberry Pi
++ How to add a new command to the main menu and desktop on Raspberry Pi

 --- /collapse ---